Article

-Despite high rates of interconnection within global financial markets, geopolitical uncertainty remains a business risk.
-Commercial diplomacy is the process of advancing economic interests while also promoting international cooperation, primarily through diplomatic channels, to help facilitate business opportunities.
+Despite high rates of connectedness within global financial markets, and stability within currency rates and GDP projections, geopolitical uncertainty remains a business risk.
+Commercial diplomacy is the process of advancing economic interests while also promoting international cooperation – primarily through diplomatic channels – to help facilitate business opportunities.

 Global ambassadors and embassy staff play a little-known but vital role in facilitating international business expansion.
 Diplomats have the ability to enhance economic relations between countries, including working to remove trade barriers, maintain stability, and create opportunities for the private sector to establish itself in new markets.